airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 # Local Deployment

 :::info
-These instructions have been tested on MacOS, Windows 10 and Ubuntu 20.04.
+These instructions have been tested on MacOS, Windows 10 and Ubuntu 22.04.

 :::

 ## Setup & launch Airbyte

-- Install `Docker Engine` and the `Docker Compose plugin` on your workstation \(see [plugin instructions](https://docs.docker.com/engine/install/)\).
-Alternatively you can install the `docker-compose` standalone version \(see [standalone instructions](https://docs.docker.com/compose/install/other/)\).
+- Install `Docker Engine` and the `Docker Compose plugin` on your workstation \(see [instructions](https://docs.docker.com/engine/install/)\).
 - After Docker is installed, you can immediately get started locally by running:

 ```bash